oroinc/documentation/user_guide/outlook_sync.rst

 .. note::

-     Only calendar assigned to the specified user is mapped, regadless of access settings.
+     Only a calendar assigned to the specified user is mapped, regardless of access settings.

      Invitations, recieved by the user are sent to Outlook as regular calendar event.